SAAIPAA: Optimizing aspect-angles-invariant physical adversarial attacks on SAR target recognition models: Proposed attack

 \section{Proposed attack}

 This section introduces \ac{SAAIPAA}, starting with the choice and placement of physical attack vectors, followed by the overall optimization formulation, and the mapping of signal-domain perturbations to the image domain.
-The last part involves details of the \ac{SAR} imaging process, a physics-based reflection model, backscatter measurement and image formation.
+Finally, the computational complexity of the framework is considered.